Guides

 3. Review tags.

-Adding Baseline
+Adding a Baseline

 The first step in Tag Governance is to define the baseline for a scope.
 The baseline is group of standard tags that can be applied to resources within a scope.